zjtomoon-cc/neovim-config/Readme.md

 ### For `embed lsp` users

-lsp server and null-ls denpendences are all installed by mason, you can use `:mason` to check installing information
+lsp server and guard denpendences are all installed by mason, you can use `:mason` to check installing information

 ### FOr `coc` users